abelykh0/stm32f407-vga/README.md

 It displays "Hello, world!" on a VGA connected to a Black F407VET6 board.

 ## Installation
-If you want to try my project, this is the only part that you need.
+This is the what you need to try my project:

 | Hardware      |    Qty|
 | ------------- | -----:|